Understand the Components#

 How they fit together#

-The service does the actual receiving, processing, storing, and forwarding.
+The WinSyslog service runs the configured input services, rulesets, and actions that do the actual receiving, processing, storing, and forwarding.

-The configuration client defines what the service should do and is where configuration changes are applied before the service uses them.
+The configuration client defines what those input services, rulesets, and actions should do and is where configuration changes are applied before the runtime service uses them.

 What to read next#